r-downing/js-bug-algorithm-simulator/README.md

 # js-bug-algorithm-simulator
-Robot simulator that runs bug algorithms with an svg display
+Robot simulator that runs bug algorithms.
+It was built with jQuery and an svg display.

 - [js-bug-algorithm-simulator](#js-bug-algorithm-simulator)
 - [How it works](#how-it-works)